Johanna Solano: Miss Costa Rica 2011

 Children in San Jose.
 This win gave Johanna the right to represent Costa Rica at Miss Universe 2011.

 Miss Universe 2011

 On September 12, 2011 Johanna represented Costa Rica at Miss Universe 2011, held at the Credicard Hall in São Paulo, Brazil where she finished in the Top 10.
 This was Costa Rica's first placement since 2004.

 After Pageantry

-After her participation at Miss Universe 2011 she began training and eventually competing in triathlon, she won the category 25–29 at the Ironman 70.3 Monterrey in Mexico held on May 15, 2017, a third place in the 25-30 category at the Ironman Cozumel held in Mexico on November 26, 2017 and other number of finishes in various Ironman around the world.
+After her participation at Miss Universe 2011, she began training and eventually competing in triathlon, she won the category 25–29 at the Ironman 70.3 Monterrey in Mexico held on May 15, 2017, a third place in the 25-30 category at the Ironman Cozumel held in Mexico on November 26, 2017 and other number of finishes in various Ironman around the world.

+Johanna Solano también participó en la Serie Triatlón Costa Rica 2024, celebrada en las playas del Coco, Guanacaste, y demostró una vez más su destreza y determinación en la competencia.